GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-8 Random Toolkit/README.md

 7. minimum MFC app
 8. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library  *<---- This example*

-This created a header only toolkit to make it easier to use the C++ random engine features.
+This example uses a header only toolkit to make it easier to use the C++ random engine features.

 The example code requires C++20, the header only toolkit doesn't.